huwwp/cryptop/README.rst

 ----------------

 You can also automatically fetch balances from your exchange accounts.
-Currently the supported exchanges are Bitfinex, Bittrex and Poloniex.
+Currently the supported exchanges are Bitfinex, Bittrex, Cryptopia and Poloniex.
 You will have to get your personal api-keys from the respective exchanges.
 Simply add your api keys to config.ini to enable exchange balance synching: